Johnny Carson: Move to Burbank

 On May 1, 1972, The Tonight Show moved from 30 Rockefeller Plaza to the NBC Studios in Burbank, California, because of the studio's proximity to celebrities.

 From 1980, Carson stopped hosting five shows per week.
 Instead, Mondays featured a guest host, leaving Carson to host the other four weeknights.
 Shows were videotaped in Burbank at 5:30 pm, fed from there to the Central and Eastern Time Zone stations via cross-country television line at 8:30 pm Pacific time (11:30 pm Eastern time), and later sent from Burbank to the Pacific Time Zone stations at 11:30 pm Pacific time.
 Since only two feeds originated from Burbank, Central Time Zone stations received the Eastern feed one hour earlier at 10:30 pm local time, and Mountain time stations received the Pacific time zone feed one hour later, at 12:30 am local time.

-Carson announced in April 1979 that he was leaving The Tonight Show after seventeen years hosting the program.
-At the time, media analysts estimated the show generated 17% of NBC's pre-tax profits.
-He negotiated a three-year deal to remain with the show in May 1980, reducing the program's length from ninety to sixty minutes while decreasing his workload from four to three nights each week.
+Carson announced in April 1979 that he was leaving The Tonight Show after 17 years hosting the program.
+At the time, media analysts estimated the show generated 17% of NBC's pretax profits.
+He negotiated a three-year deal to remain with the show in May 1980, reducing the program's length from 90 to 60 minutes, while decreasing his workload from four to three nights each week.
 Tom Snyder's Tomorrow added a half-hour to fill the vacant time.
 Joan Rivers became the "permanent" guest host from September 1983 until 1986.
 The Tonight Show then returned to using rotating guest hosts, including comics George Carlin and Garry Shandling.
 Jay Leno became the exclusive guest host in fall 1987, later joking that although other guest hosts had upped their fees, he had kept his low, assuring himself more bookings.
 Eventually, Monday night was reserved for Leno and Tuesday night was reserved for The Best of Carson—rebroadcasts usually dating from a year earlier, but occasionally from the 1970s.

 Although Carson's work schedule became more abbreviated, The Tonight Show remained so successful that his compensation from NBC continued to rise; by the mid-1970s, he had become the highest-paid personality on television, earning about $4 million a year ($ today), not including nightclub appearances and his other businesses.
 Carson refused many offers to appear in films, including title roles in The Thomas Crown Affair and Gene Wilder's role in Blazing Saddles.
 He also declined director Martin Scorsese's offer to co-star with Robert De Niro in the 1983 film The King of Comedy, with the role of a TV talk-show host then going to Jerry Lewis.

-In recognition of his 25th anniversary on The Tonight Show, Carson received a personal Peabody Award, the board saying he had "become an American institution, a household word, [and] the most widely quoted American."
-They also said they "felt the time had come to recognize the contributions that Johnny has made to television, to humor, and to America."
+In recognition of his 25th anniversary on The Tonight Show, Carson received a personal Peabody Award, the board saying he had "become an American institution, a household word, [and] the most widely quoted American".
+They also said they "felt the time had come to recognize the contributions that Johnny has made to television, to humor, and to America".